Wilking Rodríguez

-Wilking José Rodríguez Carrasco (born March 2, 1990) is a Venezuelan professional baseball pitcher who is a free agent.
+Wilking José Rodríguez Carrasco (born March 2, 1990) is a Venezuelan professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
 In 2007, Rodríguez signed with the Tampa Bay Rays as an international free agent.
 He has previously played in Major League Baseball (MLB) for the Kansas City Royals.

 Career

 Tampa Bay Rays

 On February 26, 2007, Rodríguez signed with the Tampa Bay Rays as an international free agent.
 Rodríguez made his professional debut in 2007 in the Venezuelan Summer League and posted a 1.95 ERA in 17 appearances.
 He returned to the Venezuelan Summer League Rays the following year and pitched to a 3.71 ERA in 10 games.
 In 2009, Rodríguez played for the rookie-level Princeton Rays and recorded a 1-6 record and 3.21 ERA in 13 starts with the team.
 Rodríguez spent the 2010 season with the Single-A Bowling Green Hot Rods, pitching to a 4-10 record and 4.23 ERA with 93 strikeouts in 106 1/3 innings of work.
 He split the 2011 season between Bowling Green and the Low-A Hudson Valley Renegades, accumulating a 1-4 record and 5.00 ERA in 11 appearances between the two teams.

 On November 18, 2011, Rodríguez was added to the Rays' 40-man roster to protect him from the Rule 5 draft.
 Before the 2012 season, he ranked as the Rays' 20th best prospect, Rodríguez played for the High-A Charlotte Stone Crabs in 2012, logging an 0-4 record and 5.56 ERA in 7 starts.
 On October 20, 2012, Rodríguez was outrighted off of the 40-man roster.
 He played in 8 games for the rookie-level Gulf Coast League Rays in 2013, missing a portion of the year due to injury, and pitched 9 scoreless innings for the team.
 On November 4, 2013, Rodríguez elected free agency.